-A proper maintenance regime will reduce your running costs and prolong the life of your engine.
-In addition to the scheduled maintenance that all engine owners should carry out, there are a number of other hints and tips which will help keep your engine in excellent working order.
+A planned preventative maintenance regime will reduce your running costs and prolong the life of your engine.
+In addition to the scheduled maintenance that all engine owners should carry out, there are a number of other hints and tips that will help keep your engine in excellent working order.

 There are two types of engine wear: normal wear is expected and predictable; abnormal wear may be the result of improper maintenance or operating techniques, and can adversely affect your productivity and operating costs.

-The following hints and tips help you plan for, and predict normal wear – and avoid abnormal wear.
-This information is not intended as a substitute for the Operations and Maintenance Manual (OMM) or advice and recommendations of our parts and service experts.
+These tips and tricks are intended to help you plan for and predict normal wear – and avoid abnormal wear.
+This information is not intended as a substitute for your engine’s operations and maintenance manual (OMM) or direct advice and recommendations from your parts and service experts.

 A good inspection programme combines your daily inspections with periodic in-depth analysis.
 These inspections allow you to: